ELECTIONS TO THE BOARD OF DIRECTORS

 Majority Vote Requirement

-Section 6.0301 of the Tax Code provides that three directors of an appraisal district must be elected by majority vote at the general election for state and county officers by the voters of the county in which the district is establish.
+Section 6.0301 of the Tax Code provides that three directors of an appraisal district must be elected by majority vote at the general election for state and county officers by the voters of the county in which the district is established.
 A majority vote means that the winning candidate must receive more than fifty percent of the votes.
 If no candidate receives more than fifty percent of the vote in an election requiring a majority, then a runoff election is required between the top two vote getters, pursuant to Chapter 2 of the Election Code.

 Directors Elected At-Large by Place